 JPMorgan Chase Bank, as servicer of the credit card receivables in the issuing entity, will write off credit card receivables arising in revolving credit card accounts if those credit card receivables become uncollectible.
 The notes will be allocated a portion of the default amount for credit card receivables included in the issuing entity.
 In addition, principal collections allocated to subordinated notes may be reallocated to pay interest on senior notes or to pay the portion of the servicing fee allocable to senior notes.
-You may not receive full repayment of your notes and full payment of interest due if the nominal liquidation amount of your notes has been reduced by charge-offs resulting from any uncovered default amount or as a result of reallocations of principal collections to pay interest on senior notes or the portion of the servicing fee allocable to senior notes, and those amounts have not been reimbursed from finance charge collections allocated to the CHASEseries.
+You may not receive full repayment of your notes and full payment of interest due if the nominal liquidation amount of your notes has been reduced by charge-offs resulting from any uncovered default amount or as a result of reallocations of principal collections to pay interest on senior notes, and those amounts have not been reimbursed from finance charge collections allocated to the CHASEseries.
 For a discussion of nominal liquidation amount, see "The Notes-Stated Principal Amount, Outstanding Dollar Principal Amount and Nominal Liquidation Amount."